scriby/asyncblock/README.md

      * In the best case, V8 builds in support for coroutines directly, and asyncblock becomes based on that
 * When new versions of node (V8) come out, you may have to wait longer to upgrade if the fibers code needs to be adjusted to work with it

+Note that when V8 supports generators, which is currently planned, the source transformation functionality of asyncblock will be able to transform most of the asyncblock code to be based on generators instead of fibers with no change to the original source.
+This helps reduce risk as it provides a path forward for asyncblock even if support for fibers became impossible in the future.

 ## Compared to other solutions...

 A sample program in pure node, using the async library, and using asyncblock + fibers.